-2.5 BUILDING MASSING AND PLACEMENT
+2.5 SETBACK AND HEIGHT REGULATIONS

-Building setback and height requirements are contained in Zoning Ordinance and vary according to lot size and building type.
-In additon to those standards, the intent of these guidelines is to address additional massing considerations such as 'under the roof' or 'attic' 1/2 stories, and setback garages.
+Building setback and height requirements are contained in the Development Standards with the proposed zoning and vary according to lot size and building type.
+In addition to those standards, the intent of these guidelines is to address additional massing considerations such as 'under the roof' or 'attic' 1/2 stories, and setback garages.
 These considerations are described further in the Architectural chapter.

-WIthin the small lot area (lots of less than 4000 sf), a one story covered porch is allowed to encroach into the front yard setback as defined in the Zoning Ordinance.
+Within the small lot area (lots of less than 4000 sf), up to 100 sf of a covered porch area is allowed to encroach up to 5' into the front yard setback, provided that on-lot storm water treatment is adequately accommodated.
+In no case shall a porch be closer than 3' from a sidewalk or common access drive.